adityakmehrotra/adityakmehrotra/README.md

 - 👋 Hi, I’m @adityakmehrotra
 - 👀 I’m interested in applying Machine Learning to real-world applications
 - 🌱 I’m currently learning the ins and outs of Web Development
-- 🤝 I’m looking to collaborate on anything that interestes me
+- 🤝 I'm looking to collaborate on open-source AI or software engineering projects that focus on scalability and performance optimization
 - 📫 How to reach me: My email, adi1.mehrotra@gmail.com

 <!---